Engee documentation

 Type of thermal conductivity property assignment:

 • Constant - the thermal conductivity remains constant during the simulation.
-You set the thermal conductivity using the Thermal conductivity parameter.
+You set the thermal conductivity using the Thermal conductivity parameters.

-• Tabulated data - thermal conductivity is specified using tabulated data based on temperature.
+• Tabulated data - thermal conductivity is specified by usage of tabulated data based on temperature.
 In this case thermal conductivity can also change during modelling.

 Wall geometry - wall shape for thermal conductivity